-Phase 2 will consist of altering the baseline scenario defined in Phase 1 to represent various mitigation options.
-Values of operational variables will be adjusted based on these scenarios and the resulting interaction and mortality rates (by species, if possible) will be compared and contrasted.
-As much as possible these mitigation options will be based on national or international measures already in place, for example the marine turtle mitigation measure adopted by WCPFC12 or mitigation measures adopted by the United States in domestic waters13,14.
+measures already in place, for example the sea turtle mitigation measure adopted by WCPFC11 or mitigation measures adopted by the United States in domestic waters12,13.
 Prospective mitigation measures or schemes (i.e. those not yet implemented anywhere) may also be tested to determine their relative impacts as compared to the status quo (Phase 1).
-Like Phase 1, Phase 2 will only address relative impacts of various types of longline fishing operational characteristics on marine turtles.
-In other words, it will inform conclusions about whether the impacts of mitigation scheme A has more or less impacts on marine turtles than mitigation scheme B; it will not inform conclusions regarding whether either impact level is threatening marine turtle populations.
+Like Phase 1, Phase 2 will only address relative impacts of various types of longline fishing operational characteristics on sea turtles.
+In other words, it will inform conclusions about whether the impacts of mitigation scheme A has more or less impacts on sea turtles than mitigation scheme B; it will not inform conclusions regarding whether either impact level is threatening sea turtle populations.

-Phase 3 will be undertaken only on the condition that absolute impacts on individual marine turtle populations from mortality in tuna longline fisheries have been quantified through a risk assessment or other impact assessment methodology conducted separately.
+Phase 3 will be undertaken only on the condition that absolute impacts on individual sea turtle populations from mortality in tuna longline fisheries have been quantified through a risk assessment or other impact assessment methodology conducted separately.
 Phase 1 should be revisited, if necessary, to ensure that it replicates, as closely as possible, the baseline scenario assumed under the risk assessment or other impact assessment to facilitate comparison.
 Phase 3 will combine estimates of these absolute impacts, if available, with the relative impacts from Phases 1 (baseline) and 2 (enhanced mitigation).
-In this way, conclusions can be drawn regarding whether any of the simulated mitigation schemes would be able to reduce any unacceptable impacts to marine turtle populations to acceptable levels.
+In this way, conclusions can be drawn regarding whether any of the simulated mitigation schemes would be able to reduce any unacceptable impacts to sea turtle populations to acceptable levels.

 The study will commence with SPC surveying potential participants regarding their interest and data holdings, and then compiling available data into a preliminary baseline.
 SPC will then hold the first workshop to obtain participant's input and further data, and to agree on data descriptions and interpretations to form a baseline of current fishing operations.
 If time allows, work will progress to specification of Phase 2 simulations of mitigation schemes.
 Between the first and second workshop SPC will test a variety of mitigation scenarios and investigate how these might be translated into absolute (population-level) impact predictions.
 The second workshop will review the results of the Phase 2 scenarios, adjusting them if necessary.
 Absolute population level impacts will also be reviewed, or if not available, the workshop can consider whether an indicative range of impact values can be specified for a hypothetical analysis.
-In either case, Phase 3 absolute impact
+In either case, Phase 3 absolute impact predictions of various mitigation scenarios is the ultimate goal of the second workshop, time allowing.